enlupi/FCC-Validation/README.md

 For each geometry-version pair thus found, the bash script should be contained in the *key4hep-reco-validation/scripts/FCCee/GEOMETRY/VERSION* directory and called *VERSION_script.sh*. <br>
 For example, using the example *key4hep-reco-validation* shown above, if the *VERSIONS* list contains *CLD_o3_v01* then *CLD_o3_v01_script.sh* in *key4hep-reco-validation/scripts/FCCee/CLD/CLD_o3_v01* will be run.

 These scripts are not properly part of the pipeline and should be submitted by the users, but ideally they should include a simulation (and optionally reconstruction) steps, followed by the desired analyses and checks.
 Their output must be a ROOT file containing the histograms of the variable of interest.
-This ROOT file must also follow a strict structure, where each TH1 object is stored inside a TDirectory whose name reflects the subsystem that is currently being analyzed, and be named *results.root* <br>
+This ROOT file must named *results.root* and also follow a strict structure, where each TH1 object is stored inside a TDirectory whose name reflects the subsystem that is currently being analyzed.  <br>
 See [this section](#analysis-and-root-file-structure) for further comments on how to properly create these scripts and what structure to follow.

+Inside this stage another check takes place.
+If the execution of the script fails for some reason or if *results.root* is not found, the pipeline is marked as failed and the version is removed from the *VERSIONS* list.
+An automated email will be sent to *EMAIL_ADDRESS* to notify of the error.

 Finally, at the end of this stage the output ROOT files are saved in the correct reference folders if the *MAKE_REFERENCE_SAMPLE* variable is set to "yes".

 ### [Make Plots](https://gitlab.cern.ch/key4hep/k4-validation/-/blob/add_comparison/.gitlab-ci.yml?ref_type=heads#L156-188)

+The first step of this stage is cleaning up the plotting directory for the relevant detector versions.
+This step is not included in the *setup* stage so that, even in the case of an error in the *execute_script* stage, the plots from the previous iteration of the pipeline will still be shown on the website.

-The [plotting script](https://github.com/enlupi/key4hep-reco-validation/blob/validation_project/scripts/FCCee/utils/plot_histograms.py) is run on all the output ROOT files produced in the previous step.
+Afterwards, the [plotting script](https://github.com/enlupi/key4hep-reco-validation/blob/validation_project/scripts/FCCee/utils/plot_histograms.py) is run on all the output ROOT files produced in the previous step.
 This script checks all the histograms saved inside a file and compares them to a reference file, producing plots of the two distributions with different backgrounds depending on the outcome of the comparison: white if they match, red if they do not, and yellow if the reference histogram could not be found.

 Three tests to compare the histograms are available:
-1. Check if all bins have exactly the same edges and number of entries.
+1. Exact match (check if all bins have exactly the same edges and number of entries).
 2. Chi squared test.
 3. Kolmogorov-Smironov test.

+If at least one of the checks fails, an automated email is sent to *EMAIL_ADDRESS* containing the geometry, the version, the list of subsystems and the corresponding variables for the detector that failed the comparison.
+If all tests succeed, on the other hand, an email confirming that everything is working as intended is sent.

 This stage is only executed if the *MAKE_REFERENCE_SAMPLE* variable is set to "no".